Gallery

 Hhumann X Structure

-The voices are accompanied by a string trio formed by a violin and 2 cellos.
-The cello is of great importance in the piece, being the instrument that most resembles the human body and whose register and timbre is closest to the human voice.
-The two cellos face each other on stage, creating a sense of duality that will be repeated with other elements in the ensemble.
+The voices are supported by a string trio, featuring a violin and two cellos.
+The cello plays a pivotal role, resembling the human body and possessing a register and timbre closest to the human voice.
+On stage, the two cellos face each other, creating a sense of duality that recurs throughout the ensemble.

 Jesus Balta and Maria Pachon playing the “bastons”